nabinked/nabinked.github.io/_posts/2020-01-29-avoiding-duplicate-records-with-aws-kcl-and-s3.md

 }
 ```
 The second function `DeduplicateRecords` is where most of the heavy lifting is happening.
-1. In the first line of the dfunction,
+1. In the first line of the function,

 `foreach (var group in allRecords.GroupByMinutes())`